EntySec/EntySec-Blog/_posts/2026-01-05-http-reverse-shell.md

 Assembly does none of this.

 Every syscall returns a value in `RAX`.
 Success is non-negative.
 Failure is indicated by a negative error code.
-If that value is ignored, the program will continue execution under false assumptions—often leading to undefined behavior, infinite loops, or segmentation faults.
+If that value is ignored, the program will continue execution under false assumptions — often leading to undefined behavior, infinite loops, or segmentation faults.

 For example: